 At present, however, I am going to Jerusalem bringing aid to the saints.
 For Macedonia and Achaia have been pleased to make some contribution for the poor among the saints at Jerusalem.
 (Romans 15:25-26 ESV)

 In 2 Corinthians, there are two chapters (8-9) devoted to telling the story of a large campaign that involved many churches collecting money to help believers in Jerusalem.
 In chapter 8, verse 4, Paul explains how the churches in Macedonia begged earnestly for the favor of taking part in the relief of the saints.
 In verse 7, he encourages the Corinthians to excel in this act of grace also.

-New Testament scriptures place a strong emphasis on giving to help believers in need, and no emphasis on giving to the institutional church.
+New Testament scriptures place a strong emphasis on giving to help believers in need and zero emphasis on giving to the institutional church.
 Jesus said, “I was hungry and you gave me food”, and “I was naked and you clothed me”.
 When asked when this happened, he said “as you did it to one of the least of these my brothers, you did it to me”.
 But to others, he said, “as you did not do it to one of the least of these, you did not do it to me”.
-When read in its full context (Matt 25:31-46), you realize that helping others with physical needs, or failing to do so, has serious, and eternal implications.
+When read in its full context (Matt 25:31-46), it reveals that helping others with physical needs, or failing to do so, has serious and eternal implications.

 Over the years I’ve run into people who object to tithing.
 But their reasoning usually seems more about holding on to their money than about giving according to scriptural guidelines.
 It’s not my goal to in any way diminish people’s financial giving.
 God loves generosity!
 This is reflected throughout the Bible and something we should take seriously.